Components

 Typically,

-component at the very top.
+new React apps have a single App component at the very top.
 However, if you

 integrate React into an existing app, you might start bottom-up with a small

-and gradually work your way to the top of the
+component like Button and gradually work your way to the top of the

 view hierarchy.